Arkorede/authentication-portal/README.md

 ## Authentication-portal

-A simple react form that for validating email and password which is implemented by the use of React state hooks.
+A simple react form for validating email and password which is implemented by the use of React state hooks.

 ### Installation